Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 exit To return to the normal login account

-* IF NEEDED (not always): If the new release involved changes in the required libraries in requirements.txt, then one needs to perform installs/uninstalls in venv as needed (safe to do even if not needed!):
+* IF NEEDED (not always): If this upgrade involves changes in the required libraries in requirements.txt (see changelog), then one needs to perform installs/uninstalls in venv as needed (safe to do even if not needed!):

 $ cd /home/brain_annex Or whatever location you used